spot_img

 If your main interest is multi-day paddling trips, this likely isn’t the right kayak for you, as it lacks the storage space that longer sea kayaks or wider recreational touring kayaks provide.
 That being said, it can still get the job done for 2- to 3-day overnight trips.
 If your only interest is relaxed paddling in calm water conditions, while this kayak wouldn’t be a bad choice, there are better options out there.

-Who is the Virgo Touring Kayak for?
+Who is the P&H Virgo Touring Kayak for?

 This kayak is for intermediate to expert kayakers who enjoy being able to paddle and play in all types of conditions.
 Furthermore, the Virgo has enough stability to be a great entry-level kayak for eager beginner paddlers who want a kayak that will continue to serve their needs as they develop their skills.
 If you’re one of these type of people, then I believe you’ll be hard-pressed to find a better kayak on the market.